microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/privilegeescalationuserfinding.md

 ---
 title: "privilegeEscalationUserFinding resource type"
-description: "Represents findings for a list of potential exploiting of a misconfigured IAM policy or configuration oversight to gain elevated access to other permissions and resources."
+description: "Represents findings for a list of users who can escalate privileges in AWS or GCP."
 author: "ashyasingh"
 ms.localizationpriority: medium
 ms.prod: "multicloud-permissions-management"